DataDog/documentation/content/en/containers/kubernetes/distributions.md

 {{% /tab %}}
 {{< /tabs >}}

-Similarly when using [GKE Autopilot Compute classes][11] to run workloads that have specific hardware requirements, take note of the [Taints][9] that GKE Autopilot is applying to these specific nodes and add matching Tolerations to the Agent DaemonSet.
-You can match the Tolerations on your corresponding pods.
-For example for the `Scale-Out` compute class use a Toleration like:
+Similarly when using [GKE Autopilot Compute classes][11] to run workloads that have specific hardware requirements, take note of the [taints][9] that GKE Autopilot is applying to these specific nodes and add matching tolerations to the Agent DaemonSet.
+You can match the tolerations on your corresponding pods.
+For example for the `Scale-Out` compute class use a toleration like:

 {{< tabs >}}
 {{% tab "Helm" %}}